Tracy L. Friedel, PhD

 From a young age, Tracy enjoyed accompanying her Métis family as they undertook commercial fishing, berry picking and other traditional land use activities.
 These early experiences led to her love of overland travel.
-In 2011, Tracy canoed most of the 1,260 km Columbia River system as part of the 200-year commemoration of David Thompson’s 1811 journey to the Pacific.
+For example, in 2011, Tracy canoed most of the 1,260 km Columbia River system as part of the 200-year commemoration of David Thompson’s 1811 journey to the Pacific.
 And in 2014, Tracy cycled 1,760 kms of the Yellowhead Highway, from Haida Gwaii to Edmonton, to raise funds in support of Indigenous children’s care at the Stollery Children’s Hospital.

 Tracy’s journey through higher education led to a Bachelor of Commerce Degree with Distinction and a Masters and PhD in Educational Policy Studies focused on Indigenous Education.